Al-Talaba SC: Ups and downs (1986–1992)

 Due to managerial changes and instability, the 1986–87 Iraqi National League ended with Al-Talaba in sixth place, having totaled 49 points, under the consecutive management of Ahmed Subhi, Yahya Alwan and Jamal Salih.
 The season after, Al-Talaba under the management of Yousif Abdul-Ameer finished in eighth place with only 30 points.
 After that season, they participated in the Saddam Qadisiya Championship (a tournament for the four Popular Teams of Baghdad) but failed to win the tournament.

-Al-Talaba returned to winning ways under the management of Jamal Ali in the 1988–89 season, which was played in a different format to previous seasons.
+Al-Talaba returned to form under the management of Jamal Ali in the 1988–89 season, which was played in a different format to previous seasons.
 They finished fourth in the Baghdad Group, just ahead of Al-Shorta, to qualify for the final tournament, where they finished second in Group 1, behind Al-Zawraa, to qualify for the semi-finals.
 In the semi-finals, Al-Talaba defeated Al-Tayaran 6–5 on penalties after a 1–1 draw.
 In the final, Al-Talaba faced their rivals, Al-Rasheed, at the Al-Shaab Stadium.
 The match ended 1–1 at full time with their goal scored by Ali Hussein.
 It went to penalties where Hussein Saeed missed his penalty and enabled Al-Rasheed to win 5–4.
 That season, Al-Talaba also finished as runners-up in the Al-Intisar Cup, behind Al-Quwa Al-Jawiya.

 In the 1989–90 Iraqi National League, which returned to the normal league format, Al-Talaba finished in sixth place with 31 points, having won twelve matches, drawn seven and lost seven.
 In the cup, they reached the fifth round when they won at home to Al-Sulaikh 1–0 and lost 3–1 away.
 This was Hussein Saeed's final season with Al-Talaba before he retired.
 In the next season, under the management of the club's first foreign coach, Eddie Firmani, and Yahya Alwan, they finished second with 41 points.

 In the 1991–92 season, Al-Talaba finished in fourth place with 55 points.
-The vice-president of Al-Talaba, Salim Rasheed, organised a competition called the Umm Al-Ma'arik Championship (also known as Iraqi Elite Cup), meaning Mother of all Battles Championship, in which only the top six teams in the league could participate with all the matches being played at the Al-Shaab Stadium.
+The vice-president of Al-Talaba, Salim Rasheed, organised a competition called the Umm al-Ma'arik Championship, meaning Mother of all Battles Championship, in which only the top six teams in the league could participate with all the matches being played at the Al-Shaab Stadium.
 Al-Talaba won their first match against Al-Shorta 1–0 and lost their second match against Al-Quwa Al-Jawiya 1–0, qualifying them for the semi-finals where they lost to Al-Zawra'a 1–0 after an early goal by Mohammed Jassim Mahdi.
 In the third-place match, Al-Talaba faced Al-Karkh whom they defeated 4–3 on penalties after a 2–2 draw.
-The 1991 Iraqi Elite Cup ended with Al-Zawra'a as winners.
+The 1st Umm al-Ma'arik Championship ended with Al-Zawra'a as winners.